joovnaz/Floomeen/README.md

 Floomeen code would be:

 ```
-    Floo.AddTransition("SwitchOnTransition")
+    Flow.AddTransition("SwitchOnTransition")
         .From(State.Off)
         .On(Command.SwitchOn)
         .GoTo(State.On);

-    Floo.AddTransition("SwitchOffTransition")
+    Flow.AddTransition("SwitchOffTransition")
         .From(State.On)
         .On(Command.SwitchOff)
         .GoTo(State.Off);

 ```

 Easy, no?
-Well... you will discover more about `Floo` /fluː/ object later on.
+Well... you will discover more about `Flow` /fluː/ object later on.

 ### Settings

 In Floomeen a `Setting` is a configuration of a `State` or `Command`.
+Current release support state settings only.
 Floomeen utilize a fluent API to describe settings.
-For example, if our switcher is created on an `On` as start state, we would code is as:
+For example, if our switcher starts at `On` state:

 ```
-    Flow.AddSetting(State.On)
+    Flow.AddStateSetting(State.On)
         .IsStartState();
 ```

 ## The `SwitcherFloomeen`

-The switcher in our example not become the `SwitcherFloomeen`.
+The switcher in our example becomes `SwitcherFloomeen` class.
 As said following a simple workflow:

 1. Start at Off state;
 1. In Off state, on receiving a SwitchOn command goto On state;
 1. In On state, on receiving a SwitchOff command goto Off state;

-The `SwitcherFloomeen` workflow above is made of 2 transitions (2 and 3) and
-a machine setting (1).
+The `SwitcherFloomeen` workflow above is made of 2 transitions (2 and 3) and a state setting (1).
-Clearly transitions are always more complex, but relax a second because complexity is coming soon.
+Clearly transitions are usually more complex, but complexity is coming soon.

 Let's put all things together: